 A sound sleep is what all pregnant women crave, but it is often difficult to get.
-Sleep disturbances are not very uncommon during pregnancy, and almost all pregnant women face these sleep issues, especially as the pregnancy advances past the first trimester.
+Sleep disturbances are fairly common during pregnancy, and almost all pregnant women face these sleep issues, especially as the pregnancy advances past the first trimester.

 During pregnancy, getting a comfortable night’s sleep gets harder than ever due to anxiety, hormonal fluctuations, and most importantly, the physical changes.
 The size of your growing belly, aching back, swelling in the legs, and the urge to empty your increasingly sensitive bladder make it inconvenient to sleep comfortably in your regular sleeping position like sleeping on your back.
 As pregnancy progresses to the second trimester, you may find it harder to find a comfortable sleeping position.
-In this situation, it is natural to get worried and have questions such as how to sleep during pregnancy to get a sound sleep and whether sleeping on back in pregnancy is safe.
+In this situation, it is natural to get worried and have questions like how to sleep during pregnancy to get sound sleep and whether sleeping on your back while you’re pregnant is safe.

-Why Normal Sleeping Positions Are Uncomfortable In Pregnancy?
+Why are Normal Sleeping Positions Uncomfortable During Pregnancy?

-The usual sleeping positions, like sleeping on your belly or on your back, will get difficult as pregnancy progresses to the second and third trimesters.
-This is because of the discomfort caused by the increasing size of the abdomen, back pain, shortness of breath and heartburn.
+The usual sleeping positions, like sleeping on your belly or your back, will get difficult as your pregnancy progresses to the second and third trimesters.
+This is because of the discomfort caused by the increasing size of the abdomen, back pain, shortness of breath, and heartburn.

 During pregnancy, the correct position to sleep, without a doubt, would be to sleep on your side and that too on your left side.
 The largest vein supplying blood to the heart is located on the right side, so sleeping on your left side is recommended.
 The ideal position is to lie on your left side with knees bent and pillows between your legs.